Jeffernyy/bmis/readme.md

 ## Getting Started

-This is an example of how you may give instructions on setting up your project locally.
-To get a local copy up and running follow these simple example steps.
+Below is a guide on setting up your project locally.
+Follow these steps to create a local copy and get started with the project.

 ### Prerequisites